The Study Of Levitation

 There seems to be several general characteristics about levitation.

-Generally it requires a great amount of concentration or being in a state of trance.
+The duration of the phenomenon may last from a few minutes to hours.
+Generally it requires a great amount of concentration or being in a state of trance. |

 Physical mediums who have been touched during levitation usually fall back to a surface.
 Levitations of saints usually are accompanied by a luminous glow around the body.
 Numerous incidents of levitation have been recorded in Christianity and Islam.
 Among the first was Simon Magus in the first century.
 Other incidents reported among the Roman Catholic saints include the incident of Joseph of Cupertino (1603-1663), the most famous, who is said to have often levitated through the air.
 It is reported he often gave a little shriek just before levitating, and on one occasion levitated for as long as two hours.